LAWRENCE PONTIN, ARCHEOLOGIST

 JOHN WHITWORTH, COUNCILLOR FOR NEWHAM

 A former teacher and lecturer in History, Sociology & Politics, East-London based John also studied for a Doctorate in History while living in France.
-A school governor in several primary and secondary schools in Newham, he represented the Labour Party on Newham Council between 2002 and 2006 and has been councillor for West Ham since 2014, where he has been advocating for ??? .
+A school governor in several primary and secondary schools in Newham, he represented the Labour Party on Newham Council between 2002 and 2006 and has been councillor for West Ham since 2014.
 John's interest lies in local history, particularly that of working class communities.

 JESSICA DOUTHWAITE, COLLABORATIVE PHD CANDIDATE AT THE IMPERIAL WAR MUSEUM